 Head-mounted displays, as well as mobile and standalone VR hardware, are popular, yet quite sophisticated options.
 However, there are other options for you to consider if you want to start your adventure with Virtual Reality.
 A very popular (and used for many years now) is the virtual 360-degree tour.
 Unfortunately, such a tour is just interactive and the user’s immersion isn’t total.
 A user can use their computer or mobile device to take a virtual tour with video on the website (or alternatively, on a crowd VR device).

-Why is VR the next logical step in marketing?
+Why Virtual Reality in marketing is the next logical step?

 Virtual Reality is an emerging trend in sales and marketing strategies.
 Thanks to Virtual Reality, companies can bridge the gap between experience and action.
 Virtual Reality solutions can be used for promoting products and services showcased as a digital experience.
 VR technology is also a great opportunity for companies not only to promote existing products but also to showcase development.
 This way, your customers get interested in what you are creating.
 They give you instant feedback which affects the way you will develop your product or service further.
 The dynamic between customers and brands has been changing.
 No more ad blockers or clocking out of ads as quickly as possible – it is the opposite; customers crave for your new Virtual Reality ads to immerse in a new experience.
 They come to you instead of you needing to attract them.
 They want to see and try products before they buy them, from testing a new hairstyle, through driving a possible new car, ending at checking next travel destinations.
 Virtual Reality creates experiences that no other software product is capable of.
 A user gets a unique experience, a chance to test a product before buying it and, what might be the most important, they get an unparalleled sensation of the product leaving long-term memories.
 And this is something that builds brand identity and customer loyalty and makes you stand out amongst your competitors.
 Here is a quick summary of how Virtual Reality rocks in brand marketing campaigns and product showcasing: